The Roof Is on Fire!

 The rainstorms also provide an opportunity to identify where exactly more silicone is needed inside the house, such as around the collection of leaking windows at the base of a 20-foot high boveda ceiling!
 Tall ladder anyone?
 Those first few falls on our slick marble floors were not so fun (especially after back surgery!) and made us delay not in tending to this issue ASAP.

 The jungle wasted no time in welcoming us back and reminding us of the fortitude, sense of humor and determination one needs to both survive and thrive here.
 Yes, there are prices to pay for living in paradise folks!

-The following 7 Tips for House Maintenance in Mexico are based upon our own personal experiences from our seven years in country.
-I hope you find them useful and that they help you to maximize your enjoyment and minimize your frustrations.
+The following House Maintenance in Mexico 101 Tips~Tried and True are based upon our own personal experiences from our eight years in country.
+I hope you find them useful and that they help you to maximize your enjoyment and minimize your frustrations while living in paradise!

 Ensuring that the roof of your home has been properly sealed and therefore protected against leaks and moisture intrusion should be a top priority.
 We learned the necessity of this the hard way when our San Pancho rental grew large circular mold spores from the outside in after our first rainy season there.
 A disgusting and unsafe “inconvenience” to say the least and one that a layer of paint would not remedy!
 Needless to say, the roof had never been sealed.

 Hire a reputable company to assess the roof’s condition and if needed, to powerwash it prior to putting on a quality sealant that has not been watered down.